heydayle/nuxt4-boilerplate/README.md

-# Nuxt Boilerplate V3
+# Nuxt Boilerplate/ Nuxt starter

-Kickstart Your Nuxt Project – Preconfigured, Optimized, Ready to Code!
+Kickstart Your Nuxt Project – Preconfigured, Optimized, Ready to Code, Zero config!

 Ready-to-use framework for Nuxt projects, pre-configured framework with essential libraries and tools, streamlining development and ensuring a clean, structured codebase. 🚀